Best Real Estate Developers in New York City

 A New York-based real estate development company, the firm’s initial focus was the city’s outer boroughs in the 1980s and 1990s.
 The initial company was led by Joseph Chetrit, with his three brothers, Meyer, Jacob, and Juda, heavily involved.
 In 2011, the real estate business was split between brothers Joseph and Meyer operating the Chetrit Group and Jacob and Juda running the Chetrit Organization.

 The Chetrit Group owns major properties such as 500 7th Avenue and 512 7th Avenue, and Park West Village.
 Chetrit owns an interest in the famed Willis Tower (formerly the Sears Tower) in Chicago and ownership in Manhattan office buildings.
-Turning to residential properties, a major undertaking was the purchase of Sony Building, 550 Madison Avenue, but the company sold it rather than converting it into a hotel and high-end condos.
+Turning to residential properties, a significant undertaking was the purchase of Sony Building, 550 Madison Avenue, but the company sold it rather than converting it into a hotel and high-end condos.

 The company does not appear to have a website, making information difficult to obtain.
 However, management is known to be astute operators, taking advantage of market conditions.

 HFZ Capital Group is involved in several facets of the real estate business, including developing luxury residential condos in Manhattan.
 Its property under management and development totals 6 million square feet and about 2,500 units.
-HFZ is known for restoring historical buildings.
+HFZ is known for restoring historic buildings.

 Its properties are mixed-use residential condos at 505 West 19th Street, One Madison Avenue, Halcyon at 305 East 51st Street, The Marquand, 11 Beach Street, 215 Chrystie Street, the Chatsworth, The Bryant, the Astor, the Metro, and 88 and 90 Lexington Avenue.
 HFZ is also renovating 301 West 53rd Street, formerly known as The Metro, which will have 250 luxury apartments on 25 floors.